Example Career: Geographic Information Systems Technologists and Technicians

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-What Geographic Information Systems Technicians Need to Learn
+What Geographic Information Systems Technologists and Technicians Need to Learn

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.